Naomi Osaka: Coaches

 Osaka was coached by her father Leonard François from the age of three.
 Patrick Tauma was one of her first coaches after she began playing on the ITF Women's Circuit.
 He was her coach in 2013 when she reached her first ITF final.
 In 2014, she spent seven months training at an academy run by Harold Solomon, a former top five player and French Open finalist who has coached many top women's tennis players including Jennifer Capriati and Mary Joe Fernández.
 Under Solomon, Osaka defeated Sam Stosur for her first WTA match win.
 Following her loss at the 2016 US Open where she could not convert a 5–1 lead in the third set, the Japan Tennis Association helped arrange for David Taylor to be her new coach.

 After the 2017 season, Osaka switched coaches to Sascha Bajin, who had previously served as a hitting partner to top players such as Serena Williams, Victoria Azarenka, and Caroline Wozniacki.
 With Bajin as her coach, Osaka won her first Premier Mandatory title and two Grand Slam singles titles.
 She also rose to No. 1 in the world after having never previously been ranked above No. 40.
 Bajin was named the inaugural WTA Coach of the Year in 2018.
 Shortly after her 2019 Australian Open title, Osaka surprisingly split with Bajin, saying, she "wouldn't put success over [her] happiness."
 She hired Jermaine Jenkins to be her new coach from March until October.
 Jenkins had previously worked as a hitting partner for Venus Williams.
 Osaka temporarily replaced him with her father in September.
 She won her first two tournaments with him back as her coach.
-Osaka hired Karue Sell as a hitting partner, a position he ultimately held for close to two years.
+Osaka hired Karuê Sell as a hitting partner, a position he ultimately held for close to two years.
 She subsequently hired Wim Fissette at the start of the 2020 season but announced on September 13, 2024, the end of their coaching relationship.

 In September 2024 Osaka added Patrick Mouratoglou as her coach.

-In mid-2025 Osaka started being coached by Tomasz Wiktorowski, who previously coached Iga Swiatek.
+In mid-2025 Osaka started being coached by Tomasz Wiktorowski, who previously coached Iga Świątek.